 - Choose Yogurts that are Lower in Added Sugars

 Provides guidance on choosing yogurts that meet sugar content requirements.

-Choose Breakfast Cereals that are Lower in Added Sugars
+- Choose Breakfast Cereals that are Lower in Added Sugars (PDF)

 Provides guidance on choosing breakfast cereals that meet sugar content requirements.